Attack submarine: Failure to develop a U.S. nuclear hunter-killer (SSKN)

-Tullibee was a type of nuclear-powered SSK; technologically very successful, intentionally slow but ultra-quiet with turbo–electric drive.
-Her unexpectedly high cost compared with the Thresher proved it was impossible to build a low-cost nuclear SSK (several nuclear reactor features could not be scaled down beyond a certain point, including radiation shielding).
+USS Tullibee (SSN-597), commissioned in 1960, was a type of nuclear-powered SSK; technologically very successful, intentionally slow but ultra-quiet with turbo–electric drive.
+Her unexpectedly high cost compared with Thresher proved it was impossible to build a low-cost nuclear SSK (several nuclear reactor features could not be scaled down beyond a certain point, including radiation shielding).
 This result coupled with her lower performance was judged to be not cost-effective and the type was not repeated; the Navy decided to merge the hunter-killer role with the attack submarines, making the terms interchangeable.
 Thresher was faster and had an increased diving depth, carried twice as many torpedoes, included comparable sound silencing improvements, and was commissioned only nine months later.

 Threshers loss in April 1963 triggered a major redesign of subsequent U.S. submarines known as the SUBSAFE program.
 However, Threshers general arrangement and concept were continued in all subsequent U.S. Navy attack submarines.

 Later developments

 Britain commissioned its first nuclear attack submarine in 1963 with a U.S. S5W reactor.
-At the same time as the Dreadnought construction, attempts were made to transfer U.S. reactor technology to Canada and the Netherlands.
+At the same time as the Dreadnought construction, attempts were made to transfer U.S. naval reactor technology to Canada and the Netherlands.
 Admiral Hyman G. Rickover considered such technology to be obvious, but a visit to the Soviet nuclear icebreaker reportedly "appalled him" and convinced him that he should cancel the transfers to retain secrets.

 The first fully streamlined Soviet attack submarines were the Project 671 "Yorsh" class (NATO Victor I class), which first entered service in 1967.

 China commissioned its first nuclear attack submarine (NATO Han class) in 1974, and France its first in 1983.

+Cruise missiles capable of firing from torpedo tubes began to be carried on U.S. and allied attack submarines starting with the UGM-84 Harpoon anti-ship missile in 1977, followed by the UGM-109 Tomahawk land attack missile in 1983.
+In 1985 the first of the Los Angeles-class Flight II or 688i with 12 vertical launch tubes that could fire Tomahawk missiles was commissioned.
+The Virginia-class Block V starting in 2028 will replace the vertical launch tubes with the Virginia Payload Module which could carry either missiles or SEAL Delivery Vehicles.